aws-samples/step-functions-workflows-collection/step-functions-lambda-version-cleanup/README.md

     ```
     git clone REPO_NAME
     ```
-1. Change directory to the pattern directory:
+2. Change directory to the pattern directory:
     ```
-    cd lambda-cleanup
+    cd step-functions-lambda-versions-cleanup
     ```
-1. From the command line, initialize Terraform to download and install the providers defined in the configuration:
+3. From the command line, initialize Terraform to download and install the providers defined in the configuration:
     ```
     terraform init
     ```
-1. From the command line, apply the configuration in the main.tf file:
+4. From the command line, apply the configuration in the main.tf file:
     ```
     terraform apply -var='lambda_function_filter_prefix= '
     ```
-1. During the prompts:
+5. During the prompts:
     * Enter yes

-1. Note the outputs from the Terraform deployment process.
+6. Note the outputs from the Terraform deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works